 - Greeting.
 A personalized greeting makes the email more likely to be read than one without.

 - Election start and end dates.
 This helps create a sense of urgency if they know there’s a deadline to be met.
+This ties in with ensuring that your voting window is not overly long.
+10 days or less allows plenty of time to for voters to vote.

 - URL to ballot login page.
 The most basic piece of information of all.
 Getting the voter to click the link is the whole point of sending the email.